Have you ever heard the phrase the proof is in the pudding?

-To proof the dough at home, you need a container that is big enough to hold all the dough balls and that they don’t touch each other.
+To proof the dough at home, you need a big container to hold all the dough balls so that they don’t touch each other.

 We are absolutely in love with this dough proofer.
 Why?

-Control, you can control temperature and time, set it, and forget it.
-And when you are not using it, just fold it and put it away.
+You can control temperature and time, set it, and forget it.
+And when you are not using it, fold it and put it away.

 Here’s What the PROs at Homemade Pizza Pro Use and Recommend to Proof Pizza Dough.